syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 **normal**

-When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`normal`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), padding is applied to the axis based on the default range calculation.
+When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`normal`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), padding will be applied to the axis based on the default range calculation.

 {% highlight dart %}